Marques Johnson: Los Angeles Clippers (1984–1987)

 In the 1984 off-season, Nelson – who was also Bucks general manager – traded Johnson, forward-guard Junior Bridgeman, forward Harvey Catchings and cash to the Los Angeles Clippers in exchange for forward Terry Cummings, and guards Craig Hodges and Ricky Pierce.
 This was a homecoming for Johnson, as he grew up and attended high school just a few miles from the Clippers' home at Los Angeles Memorial Sports Arena.
 In his first season with the Clippers in 1984–85, he had career lows in scoring and shooting.
-They moved him to guard in 1985–86, and he bounced back with an all-star season and was named the NBA Comeback Player of the Year.
+They moved him to guard in 1985–86, and he bounced back with an All-Star season and was named the NBA Comeback Player of the Year, ironically winning the award over Walter Davis who earlier had bested him for Rookie of the Year.

-The Clippers struggled to win.
+The Clippers struggled to win, never winning more than 32 games in a season during Johnson's three years, and going 12–70 his final year (the fourth worst record in NBA history).
 Johnson later said that playing for those losing Clippers teams "kind of wore you down and made you feel like you were kind of the JV team in Los Angeles."
-Being named the team captain by head coach Don Chaney, a fellow Louisianan, was one of the few things that kept him from demanding a trade.
-During a game in the 1986–87 season, Johnson suffered a neck injury, which effectively ended his career.
+Being named the team captain by head coach Don Chaney, a fellow Louisianan, was one of the few things that kept him from demanding a trade, and he stood by Chaney when Chaney's job was threatened.
+On November 20, 1986, Johnson suffered a ruptured disk in his neck after colliding with teammate Benoit Benjamin during a game in Dallas.
+The following year, he was in a contract dispute with the Clippers who had stopped paying his salary, claiming he was permanently disabled.

 Golden State Warriors (1989)

-Johnson made a brief comeback during the 1989–90 season, playing only 10 games with the Warriors before retiring on December 27, 1989.
+After a couple of unsuccessful comebacks, Johnson joined the Golden State Warriors in October 1989.
+He appeared in 10 games with the Warriors before being waived on December 1 the same year.

+Fantoni Udine (1989–1990)

+After being waived by the Warriors, Johnson signed with Fantoni Udine in the Italy where he went on to average 23.6 points per game.